 Another change for Donovan and his White Sox teammates that year was that it was the season Chicago brought home the American League pennant for the first time since 1919.
 The Chisox, nicknamed the “Go-Go Sox,” finished five games ahead of second-place Cleveland.
 The White Sox teams of the late 1950s were built around pitching, defense, and speed on the basepaths to take advantage of the spacious contours of Comiskey Park.
 Luis Aparicio led the American League in stolen bases every season from 1956 to 1964, and teammates Jim Landis and Jim Rivera were constantly among the league leaders.

-As 1959 wore on, it became apparent that New York was not going stand in the way of the Sox and their first pennant in 40 years; Cleveland proved to be the main competition.
+As 1959 wore on, it became apparent that New York was not going to stand in the way of the Sox and their first pennant in 40 years; Cleveland proved to be the main competition.
 The White Sox arrived at Cleveland Stadium for a four-game set in late August holding a slim lead of a game and a half over the Tribe.
 Cleveland was riding high with an eight-game winning streak and seemed to be building momentum.
 More than 165,000 turned out for the weekend series as the Sox swept the Tribe and took a commanding 5½-game lead over the Indians.
 Donovan beat Jim Perry, 2-0, in Saturday’s game to improve his record to 8-6.
 In his only shutout of the season, he scattered five hits and struck out four.
 After the White Sox won Sunday’s doubleheader, they were welcomed home at Chicago’s Midway Airport by a reported throng of 10,000 Sox fans.
 Cleveland never recovered, and the White Sox coasted to the American League title.
 Donovan finished the season with a 9-10 record and a 3.66 ERA.

 In the World Series, Chicago faced the Los Angeles Dodgers, who were making their first postseason appearance since moving from Brooklyn after the 1957 season.
 White Sox staff ace Early Wynn mowed the Dodgers down in Game One, 11-0.
 The Dodgers won four out of the next five games, however, to win the world championship.
 Donovan lost a close Game Three to Don Drysdale, 3-1, giving up two earned runs in 6 2/3 innings, with five strikeouts.

 In Game Five, Donovan came out of the bullpen in relief of Bob Shaw and Billy Pierce to earn the save.
-Bob Broeg of the St. Louis Globe-Democrat wrote that the battle between Donovan and the Dodgers’ Carl Furillo in the eighth inning was not only one of his top thrills of the Series, but one of the all-time great moments in sports.
-“In that game, the White Sox had their backs to wall,” wrote Broeg.
+Bob Burnes of the St. Louis Globe-Democrat wrote that the battle between Donovan and the Dodgers’ Carl Furillo in the eighth inning was not only one of his top thrills of the Series, but one of the all-time great moments in sports.
+“In that game, the White Sox had their backs to wall,” wrote Burnes.
 “They were down three games to one, and were nursing a 1-0 lead from the fourth inning.
 Then the Dodgers loaded the bases with one out as Donovan replaced Bob Shaw and Carl Furillo came in as a pinch-hitter.
 It was a great duel between two tremendous competitors and it was unbelievable Donovan got him out on a pop fly and kept the Sox alive for another day.
-It was one of the best jobs of clutch pitching that I have ever seen.”
+It was one of the best jobs of clutch pitching that I have ever seen.”4

 In 1960, the White Sox had high expectations, but New York returned to first place and Chicago slumped to third in the American League, 10 games behind the Yankees.
-Lopez used Donovan for only 79 innings because he believed the pitcher was playing with a sore arm for much of the season.
+Lopez used Donovan for only 79 innings because he believed the pitcher was nursing a sore arm for much of the season.
 Donovan went 6-1, but his ERA ballooned to 5.38.
 He started only eight games, and was primarily used out of the bullpen.
 After the season, Donovan was left unprotected in the expansion draft, and was claimed by the new Washington Senators franchise for $75,000.